picotrading/ansible-mongodb/README.md

 Ansible Role which installs MongoDB from RPM package and configures it with the YAML format of the config file.

-The configuraton of the role is done in such way that it's not necessary to change the role for any kind of modification.
-All can be changed via parameters used by the role.
+The configuraton of the role is done in such way that it should not be necessary to change the role for any kind of configuration.
+All can be done either by changing role parameters or by declaring completely new configuration as a variable.
 That makes this role absolutely universal.
-See examples bellow.
+See the examples below for more details.

 Please report any issues or send PR.